-- Ensure that the signal is connected correctly and that the GPIO pin is configured as an odometer input using the GPIO configuration page in the web UI or Certus Manager.
-See 8.1 Using the Web User Inter-face or 8.2 Using Certus Manager. - 2.
-Open Certus Manager, connect to Certus and open the Odometer Configuration dialogue.
+- 1. Ensure that the signal is connected correctly and that the GPIO pin is configured as an odometer input using the 8.1.3.6 GPIO page in the web UI or the 8.2.7.7 GPIO dialogue in the Certus Manager. - Open Certus Manager, connect to Certus and open the Odometer Configuration dialogue.
 In the Odometer Configuration dialogue select the Automatic pulse length calibration check box and click Save. - 3.
 Wait until Certus has a continuous GNSS fix and then conduct the test in an area with no obstructions over the test circuit. - 4.
 If Certus loses a GNSS fix for any extended period of time during the calibration, the distance travelled will be reset.
-The distance travelled can be checked in the Odometer Configuration dialogue to ensure that it has passed 1000 metres. - 5.
+The distance travelled can be checked in the Odometer Configuration dialogue to ensure that it has passed 1,000 metres. - 5.
 Once 1000 metres has been driven, check that the automatic pulse length check box has become unticked and the Pulse Length value has changed.
 This indicates a successfully completed calibration.